MatthieuHAMEL/egui_sdl2_canvas/README.md

+# egui_sdl2_canvas

-This is egui over the canvas object from the sdl2 crate (better known as SDL_Renderer in C)
+This is [egui](https://github.com/emilk/egui) over the [canvas](https://docs.rs/sdl2/latest/sdl2/render/struct.Canvas.html) object from the sdl2 crate (better known as [SDL_Renderer](https://wiki.libsdl.org/SDL2/CategoryRender) in C).

-Work in progress, feedback appreciated!
+Work in progress, feedback / proposals appreciated!

+The examples folder shows two little applications, using egui_sdl2_platform and my backend. (egui_sdl2_platform is currently limited to egui 0.27, but I made a PR)

 ![it works](screenshots/it_works.png)